ethic-bakeery/west-african-cyber-threats/case-studies/01-west-african-scam-networks.md

 Also, on the platform, you will get to know their TTPs and how to detect a variety of scams around the world.

-## Final thought: trust your gut and use small tests

-Real people accept small, sensible tests (a short video or a phone call) and don't push for secret money channels.
-If something feels off, that feeling is worth acting on: slow down, verify, ask for public references, and never send money to a stranger.
-If you ever suspect a scam, save the messages and report them; your report may stop others from falling for the same script.

 ### Real World Scenarios of Different Scam Activities with Examples